Social Centres & The Point

 The popular Mayflower bingo club continues and the DCC hosts a bridge club every Thursday afternoon which is always open to new members.
 The DCC brings together customers of both the Christian Centre Cafe and the Mayflower Centre to offer new facilities and an improved menu from 10am to 1.45pm.

 The Point is a centre based in Dorking which is lead and managed by Voluntary Action Mid Surrey.
 The centre's primary aim is to support and develop the Voluntary, Community and Faith sector.
-The Point houses a number of different charitable organisations, which include Age Concern Mole Valley, Volunteer Centre Mole Valley and The Hub Dorking, which serve the community in a variety of ways.
+The Point houses a number of different charitable organisations, which include Age Concern Mole Valley, Volunteer Centre Mole Valley, which serve the community in a variety of ways.